Buying a house is one of the most significant decisions you’ll ever make, and it’s not something to take lightly.

 Environmental Assessments

-- Soil Testing: Check for soil contamination, especially if the property is near industrial areas.
+- Environmental Assessment (e.g., Phase 1 ESA): Check for soil contamination and other potential environmental concerns, especially if the property is near historical industrial areas or former gas stations.

 - Flood Risk: Assess the property’s flood risk and whether it requires flood insurance.